What is the Great Resignation?

 2. Lead with empathy, feedback, creativity and interest

 In addition to asking these questions in the meetings that you will gradually schedule to inquire more about your staff, you can also create surveys on their interests, in addition to the usual ones you already conduct on work climate and culture.
-You never know when this will enhance the skills and talents of your team, creating a direct benefit to the company and employee, while reducing burnout that could lead to resignation.

 3. Reinvent the way your team works based on knowledge and not intuition